-The Japanese government enacted the Act on Promotion of Private Finance Initiative Funds (Act No. 117 of 1999, as amended; the PFI Act), which initiated the boom of PFI projects.
+The Japanese government enacted the Act on Promotion of Private Finance Initiative Funds (Act No. 117 of 1999, as amended (the PFI Act)), which initiated a boom in PFI projects.
 As PFI projects contemplated project finance debts, the project finance market developed in line with the expansion of the PFI market.
-Furthermore, after the PFI Act was amended in 2011 to introduce concession arrangements, project finance has been used for a wider class of infrastructure assets.
+Furthermore, after the PFI Act was amended in 2011 to introduce concession arrangements, project finance has been used for a wider range of infrastructure assets.

-In addition, the Act on Special Measures on Procurement of Electricity from Renewable Energy Sources by Electricity Utilities (Act No. 108 of 2011, as amended; the Renewable Energy Act) boosted the development of the projects of renewable solar and wind plants nationwide.
+In addition, the Act on Special Measures on Procurement of Electricity from Renewable Energy Sources by Electricity Utilities (Act No. 108 of 2011, as amended (the Renewable Energy Act)) boosted the development of renewable solar and wind plant projects nationwide.